Irrelon/ForerunnerDB/readme.md

 * $or Match any of the conditions inside the sub-query
 * $and Match all conditions inside the sub-query
 * $exists Check that a key exists in the document
-* $push Used in updates to add an item to an array
-* $splicePush Add an item into an array at a specified index
-* $addToSet Adds an item into an array only if the item does not already exist in the array
-* $pull Used in updates to remove an item from an array
-* $move Move an item inside a document's array from one index to another
 * arrayKey.$ Positional selector query

 Searches also support regular expressions for advanced text-based queries.
 Simply pass the regular expression object as the value for the key you wish to search, just like when using regular expressions with MongoDB.